Texas to allow some fans at outdoor pro sports events

 Abbott revised a decision to let pro sports leagues host events without fans starting in June as part of the state's move to reopen amid the coronavirus pandemic.

-Abbott’s new order allows outdoor stadiums to host fans up to 25 percent of their normal capacity.
+Abbott’s new order allows outdoor stadiums to host fans up to 25% of their normal capacity.
 Leagues will have to apply to state health officials to be allowed to have fans.
 Indoor events will still be without spectators.

+The change came the same day Texas reported a one-day high in new cases with 1,855 reported Thursday.
+Texas now has 59,776 confirmed cases through nearly 990,000 viral and coronavirus antibody tests.
+It has 1,601 deaths, a one-day increase of 39.
+The actual number of cases is likely far higher because many people have not been tested, and studies suggest people can be infected and not feel sick.

 IndyCar is set to open its season at Texas Motor Speedway in Fort Worth on June 6, but track president Eddie Gossage said that even under the new rule, the Genesys 300 race will still not include fans.

-“Nobody wants to have the stands filled with fans more than me but we’re just not in a position to do that yet," Gossage said, noting the race will be broadcast live on NBC.
+“Nobody wants to have the stands filled with fans more than me but we’re just not in a position to do that yet," Gossage said in a written statement, noting the race will be broadcast live on NBC.
 “While the state will permit us to operate at 25 percent of capacity, there are still too many unanswered questions for an event that is just one week away.”

 PGA Tour has previously said it plans to restart its season at Colonial in Texas on June 11-14 without fans attending.